Rigidity around Poisson Submanifolds: Introduction

 Already in the case of fixed points, the first part of this theorem gives a slight generalization of Conn's result, which cannot be obtained by an immediate adaptation of the arguments in \cite{CrFe-Conn,CrMa}.
 Namely, a Lie algebra is integrable by a compact group with vanishing second de Rham cohomology if and only if it is compact and its center is at most one-dimensional (see Lemma \ref{Lemma_cohomology_lie_groups}).
 The case when the center is trivial is Conn's result, and the one-dimensional case is a consequence of a result of Monnier and Zung on smooth Levi decomposition of Poisson manifolds \cite{Monnier}.

 However, the main advantage of the approach of this paper over \cite{CrMa} is that it allows for a rigidity theorem around an arbitrary Poisson submanifold.
-Recall that a \textbf{Poisson submanifold} is a submanifold $S$ of $(M,\pi)$ such that $\pi$ is tangent to $S$.
-Of course, the symplectic leaves are the simplest type of Poisson submanifolds.
+Recall that a submanifold $N$ of $(M,\pi)$ such that $\pi$ is tangent to $N$ is called a \textbf{Poisson submanifold}.
+The symplectic leaves are the simplest type of Poisson submanifolds.
 The main result of this paper is the following rigidity theorem for integrable Poisson manifolds.

 \begin{Introtheorem} Let $(M,\pi)$ be a Poisson manifold for which the Lie algebroid $T^*M$ is integrable by a Hausdorff Lie groupoid whose $s$-fibers are compact and their de Rham cohomology vanishes in degree two.
-For ever compact Poisson submanifold $S$ of $M$ we have that \begin{enumerate}[(a)] \item $\pi$ is $C^p$-$C^1$-rigid around $S$, \item up to isomorphism, $\pi$ is determined around $S$ by its first order jet at $S$. \end{enumerate} \end{Introtheorem}
+For ever compact Poisson submanifold $N$ of $M$ we have that \begin{enumerate}[(a)] \item $\pi$ is $C^p$-$C^1$-rigid around $N$, \item up to isomorphism, $\pi$ is determined around $N$ by its first order jet at $N$. \end{enumerate} \end{Introtheorem}

 We prove Theorem \ref{The_normal_form_theorem} by applying part (b) of this result to the local model.

 In both theorems, $p$ has the following (most probably not optimal) value: